abirhasankhan/React-Practice/ReadMe.md

 - **React Router App**: Developed an app using **React Router** to practice client-side routing and navigation between different pages or views without reloading the page.
 This helped me understand how to implement dynamic routing, nested routes, and create a multi-page user experience in a single-page React application.

 - **React Context App**: Implemented a React Context app to learn how to manage global state across multiple components.
 This project helped me understand how to use the `useContext` and `useReducer` hooks to create a more scalable state management solution for applications with multiple components that need to share data.

+- **Theme Switcher App**: Created a Theme Switcher app to allow users to toggle between light and dark modes.
+This project helped me understand how to manage state for theming purposes and how to dynamically apply styles based on the current theme, improving the user experience by offering customization options.

 ## Tech Stack